Chaturmukha Basadi, Gerusoppa: Architecture

+The pillars and brackets are comparatively restrained in decoration, while lotus motifs provide much of the carved architectural ornament.
+The use of massive granite members contributes to the monumental character of the otherwise relatively compact structure.
 There are idols of Tirthankara in the lotus position on three doorways and an image of Gajalakshmi on the fourth.
+The presence of Gajalakshmi alongside Jain imagery illustrates the incorporation of motifs shared with the wider artistic traditions of medieval Karnataka.
 There is a shrine to of Jwalamalini inside the temple.
 The temple also enshrines images of Virabhadra and Ganesha.